Sea kayaking with Jersey Kayak Adventures. Useful information.

 Why do you take payment when booking and not on the day?
 To reduce no shows.
 We limit the numbers on the tours for safety reasons, so places on all our kayak trips are limited.

 I am late.
 Sorry but we will not wait for late arrivals.
 It is unfair on other people booked on the trip.
 Our instructors often have other bookings and as a result it is not usually possible to delay start times because you are late.
-If you call the office, it may not be possible to get in contact with the instructor once they are a the venue.
+If you call the office, it may not be possible to get in contact with the instructor once they are at the venue.

 How to find our starting points.
 Use this map to help locate our starting points.
-Allow time for getting stuck behind tractors, cows and finding a place to park etc.